 Shoes: Put a little purple pep in your step by wearing purple shoes or accessories including:

-As a purple lover, you know the shade isn’t just a color—purple is a lifestyle.
 Purple feels deeply, loves loudly, and embraces new adventures.
 It’s the perfect hue to help you celebrate your day.
-So go all out with love, go all out with adventure, and go all out with purple on your special day.
+So go all out with love, adventure, and purple on your special day.

 Purple stand mixer?
 A purple set of plates?
 A gift card to the lavender fields of Provence?
 Register for all things purple with Zola.
 Our easy-to-use registry can help your guests find the things you love.
 Check it out today at Zola!